-Jamie Pollard is in his second decade as the Director of Athletics at Iowa State University and his vision for success and energy to execute that plan continue to have major impacts on campus, in the Big 12 and nationally.
+Jamie Pollard is in his 16th year as the Director of Athletics at Iowa State and his vision for success and energy to execute that plan continues to have major impacts on campus, in the Big 12 and nationally.

 A former national champion long-distance runner at UW-Oshkosh (where he is in the school’s Hall of Fame), Pollard channeled his competitive drive into an athletics administration career.
 Prior to arrival at ISU he served in various athletic administrative capacities at Wisconsin, Maryland and Saint Louis.